 - 500. Cute little hatch available in a huge range of colour combinations.

 - 500C.
 Good-looking hatch packed with state-of-the-art features and technology.

 - 500X.
 Five-seat, five-door SUV based on the 500 platform.

 Henry Ford and the company he founded in Michigan in 1903 will forever be closely linked to the history of the automobile.
-Ford also has a long and proud tradition of building cars in Australia, but ceased local production in 2016.
+Ford also had a long and proud tradition of building cars in Australia, but local production ceased in 2016.
 Despite this sad end, Ford still offers a large range of hatches, sedans, SUVs and light commercial vehicles to Australian drivers.